 Exclusions - Includes options for whitelisting processes and files.

-The RocketCyber console provides a default configuration that should be useable by most customers without modification.
+The RocketCyber console provides a default configuration that should be usable by most organizations without modification.

 More details about the default configuration can be found here

-Review all of the default configuration options and tailor them to suit your customer environment.
+Review all of the default configuration options and tailor them to suit your organization environment.
 When finished Click Update.